manan-bedi2908/Google-Image-Scraper/README.md

 2. requirements.txt -> Dependencies of the Project
 3. chromedriver.exe -> ChromeDriver for the Google Chrome Version we have on our Laptop/PC

+(Note: Download the ChromeDriver according to your Google Chrome Version)

+Steps to get the chromedriver.exe file:
+- Go to Google Chrome
+- Click on three dots on the rightmost top corner
+- Go to help and click on about Google Chrome.
+You will find the chrome version here

 ## To execute this project on your system:
 #### First of all, fork and clone this repository on your system
 #### Open the project in any Python IDE like PyCharm or Spyder